PiggyAwesome/useless/README.md

-Yo mamma so fat when she goes camping the bears hide their food
+Yo mamma so fat she got a parking ticket for standing at a crosswalk